Board of Directors

 Caitlin Olmsted

-Caitlin is a communications professional with experience developing and executing marketing strategy for a variety of business including enterprise companies, non-profits, and personal brands.
+Caitlin is a communications professional with experience developing and executing marketing strategies for a variety of businesses, including enterprise companies, non-profits, and personal brands.
 With a B.S. in Chemistry from Harvey Mudd College, she leverages her background in math and science to bring a data-driven perspective to solve marketing challenges.
 Caitlin grew up spending time swimming, fishing, and boating on coastlines across the country as the daughter of a Coast Guard airman.
 She currently resides in the Ballard neighborhood of Seattle with her husband, Jason.

 Sarah Scherer